tjanczuk/arrjs/README.md

 ```

 In your favorite modern browser navigate to ```http://ws1.janczuk.org```.
 You should see Dante's Divine Comedy
-streamed downed to you over a WebSocket connection, a stanza every 2 seconds.
+streamed down to the browser over a WebSocket connection, a stanza every 2 seconds.
 When connecting
 over ```https://ws1.janczuk.org``` you will first see a security warning because the certificate exposed by
 the application is not trusted (it is self-signed).